Commonly Asked Questions Answered

 New wedding songs are being released every week.
-See our list of best new wedding songs that are updated each Friday.
-You can also see our Hot 50 Picks that are updated at the beginning of each month.
+See our list of the best new wedding songs that are updated each Friday.
+You can also see our Hot 50 Picks which are updated at the beginning of each month.

 New wedding songs include: